kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

     }, false);

 As expected, callbacks are gone with the synchronous `FileReader`.
 This simplifies the amount of callback nesting when reading files.
-Instead, the read data is returned by the readAs* methods, directly.
+Instead, the readAs* methods returns the read file.

 <h2 id="toc-listing">Example: Fetching all entries</h2>

-In some cases, the synchronous API is much cleaner for some tasks.
+In some cases, the synchronous API is much cleaner for certain tasks.
 Fewer callbacks are nice and certainly make things more readable.
-The real disadvantage of the synchronous API is due to the limitations of web workers.
+The real downside of the synchronous API steams from the limitations of web workers.

 For security reasons, data between the calling app and a web worker thread is never shared.
-This going to
+This is going to
 [change in the future](https://bugs.webkit.org/show_bug.cgi?id=65209), but for now, data is always copied to and from the worker when `postMessage()` is called.
 As a result, not every data type can be passed.

-Unfortunately, the `FileEntrySync` and `DirectoryEntrySync` types are not currently acceptable types.
+Unfortunately, `FileEntrySync` and `DirectoryEntrySync` don't currently fall into the accepted types.
 So how can you get entries back to the calling app?
 One way to circumvent the limitation is to return a list of [filesystem: URLs](/tutorials/file/filesystem/#toc-filesystemurls) instead of a list of entries. `filesystem:` URLs are just strings, so they're super easy to pass around.
 Furthermore, they can be resolved to entries in the main app using `resolveLocalFileSystemURL()`.
 That'll get you back